 - Separated by a Common Language: Some of this leads to a misunderstanding where "Daniwah!" becomes an In-Universe Memetic Mutationnote .

 Amy: They're laughing at her like a toddler they taught to swear!

-Speak Ill of the Dead: In "Detroit", when Selina is told that journalist Emily LaFuente was killed in a shooting, her immediate reaction is: "Emily LaFuente died?
+- Speak Ill of the Dead: In "Detroit", when Selina is told that journalist Emily LaFuente was killed in a shooting, her immediate reaction is: "Emily LaFuente, the journalist?
 She was a vicious bitch and a fucking drunk."

 Selina: Do you have any Jamaican rum?

 Shopowner: I'm sorry, I don't.
 And I've also thrown out all the "Strawberry Selina."
 It had a bad taste.

 - In "Hostages," when she and Secretary of Defense Maddox are trading barbs and dancing around the topic of the hostage rescue.

 With this hostage situation?
 I don't think you have the intelligence.
 (Beat)